quinjenn/WikiMap/README.md

 # JNMaps

 JNMaps is an interactive web application that allows users to create, view, and modify maps with points of interest.
-Users can browse available maps, add new points, edit existing points, and favorite maps to personalize their experience.
-This application is perfect for travelers, explorers, and anyone looking to discover new places.
+Perfect for travellers, explorers, and anyone looking to discover new places, JNMaps offers a highly personalized experience with features like browsing available maps, adding new points, editing existing points, and favouriting maps.

 ## Contributors